yabje/scoresaber-wiki/wiki/ranking/criteria/formatting-and-metadata.md

 # Formatting and Metadata Criteria

 > Looking for the Mapping Criteria?
- The Scoresaber Mapping Criteria [can be found here](./mapping-criteria.md)
+ The ScoreSaber Mapping Criteria [can be found here](./mapping-criteria.md)

 ## Rules